Weak interaction: Electroweak theory

 This theory has made a number of predictions, including a prediction of the masses of the and bosons before their discovery and detection in 1983.

 On 4 July 2012, the CMS and the ATLAS experimental teams at the Large Hadron Collider independently announced that they had confirmed the formal discovery of a previously unknown boson of mass between 125 and 127 GeV/c2, whose behaviour so far was "consistent with" a Higgs boson, while adding a cautious note that further data and analysis were needed before positively identifying the new boson as being a Higgs boson of some type.
 By 14 March 2013, a Higgs boson was tentatively confirmed to exist.

-In a speculative case where the electroweak symmetry breaking scale were lowered, the unbroken SU(2) interaction would eventually become confining.
+In a speculative case where the electroweak symmetry breaking scale was lowered, the unbroken SU(2) interaction would eventually become confining.
 Alternative models where SU(2) becomes confining above that scale appear quantitatively similar to the Standard Model at lower energies, but dramatically different above symmetry breaking.